-- Set a break condition on the RS-232 line.
-500 ms should be sufficient.
-The instrument will cease normal activity, change its baud rate to 9600 baud, and begin to send ascii ENQ characters (decimal 05) at a rate of 2 Hz for up to 10 - 2.
-Send an ascii ACK character (decimal 06) to the instrument.
+- 1 Set a break condition on the RS-232 line.
+500 ms should be sufficient. - The instrument will cease normal activity, change its baud rate to 9600 baud, and begin to send ascii ENQ characters (decimal 05) at a rate of 2 Hz for up to 10 seconds.
+Before 10 seconds are up, the host should: - 2 Send an ascii ACK character (decimal 06) to the instrument. - Upon receipt of an ACK, the instrument will output its current configuration, terminated with a line feed (decimal 10).
+After this is sent, the instrument will resume its normal operation, except it will remain at 9600 baud. - 3 The host can then send the desired configuration changes, if any, to the instrument. - 4 If the configuration change involves a baud rate change, the instrument will send its (Ack..) record before changing baud rates.

-Upon receipt of an ACK, the instrument will output its current configuration, terminated with a line feed (decimal 10).
-After this is sent, the instrument will resume its normal operation, except it will remain at 9600 baud. - 3.
-The host can then send the desired configuration changes, if any, to the instrument. - 4.
-If the configuration change involves a baud rate change, the instrument will send its (Ack..) record before changing baud rates.
+Appendix E.

-Appendix E. Warranty
+Warranty

-Each LI-COR, inc. instrument is warranted by LI-COR, inc. to be free from defects in material and workmanship; however, LI-COR, inc.'s sole obligation under this warranty shall be to repair or replace any part of the instrument which LI-COR, inc.'s examination discloses to have been defective in material or workmanship without charge and only under the following conditions, which are:
+Each LI-COR, Inc. instrument is warranted by LI-COR, Inc. to be free from defects in material and workmanship; however, LI-COR, Inc.'s sole obligation under this warranty shall be to repair or replace any part of the instrument which LI-COR, Inc.'s examination discloses to have been defective in material or workmanship without charge and only under the following conditions, which are:

-- 1. The defects are called to the attention of LI-COR, inc. in Lincoln, Nebraska, in writing within one year after the shipping date of the instrument. - 2.
-The instrument has not been maintained, repaired or altered by anyone who was not approved by LI-COR, inc. - 3.
-The instrument was used in the normal, proper and ordinary manner and has not been abused, altered, misused, neglected, involved in an accident or damaged by act of God or other casualty. - 4.
-The purchaser, whether it is a DISTRIBUTOR or direct customer of LI-COR or a DISTRIBUTOR'S customer, packs and ships or delivers the instrument to LI-COR, inc. at LI-COR inc.'s factory in Lincoln, Nebraska, U.S.A. within 30 days after LI-COR, inc. has received written notice of the defect.
-Unless other arrangements have been made in writing, transportation to LI-COR, inc. (by air unless otherwise authorized by LI-COR, inc.) is at customer expense. - 5.
-No-charge repair parts may be sent at LI-COR, inc.'s sole discretion to the purchaser for installation by purchaser. - 6.
-LI-COR, inc.'s liability is limited to repair or replace any part of the instrument without charge if LI-COR, inc.'s examination disclosed that part to have been defective in material or workmanship. - There are no warranties, express or implied, including but not limited to any implied warranty of merchantability of fitness for a particular purpose on underwater cables or on expendables such as batteries, lamps, thermocouples, and calibrations.
+- 1 The defects are called to the attention of LI-COR, Inc. in Lincoln, Nebraska, in writing within one year after the shipping date of the instrument. - The instrument has not been maintained, repaired or altered by anyone who was not approved by LI-COR, Inc. - 3 The instrument was used in the normal, proper and ordinary manner and has not been abused, altered, misused, neglected, involved in an accident or damaged by act of God or other casualty. - The purchaser, whether it is a DISTRIBUTOR or direct customer of LI-COR or a DISTRIBUTOR'S customer, packs and ships or delivers the instrument to LI-COR, Inc. at LI-COR Inc.'s factory in Lincoln, Nebraska, U.S.A. within 30 days after LI-COR, Inc. has received written notice of the defect.
+Unless other arrangements have been made in writing, transportation to LI-COR, Inc. (by air unless otherwise authorized by LI-COR, Inc.) is at customer expense. - 5 No-charge repair parts may be sent at LI-COR, Inc.'s sole discretion to the purchaser for installation by purchaser. - 6 LI-COR, Inc.'s liability is limited to repair or replace any part of the instrument without charge if LI-COR, Inc.'s examination disclosed that part to have been defective in material or workmanship.
+There are no warranties, express or implied, including but not limited to any implied warranty of merchantability of fitness for a particular purpose on underwater cables or on expendables such as batteries, lamps, thermocouples, and calibrations.

-Other than the obligation of LI-COR, inc. expressly set forth herein, LI-COR, inc. disclaims all warranties of merchantability or fitness for a particular purpose.
-The foregoing constitutes LI-COR, inc.'s sole obligation and liability with respect to damages resulting from the use or performance of the instrument and in no event shall LI-COR, inc. or its representatives be liable for damages beyond the price paid for the instrument, or for direct, incidental or consequential damages.
+Other than the obligation of LI-COR, Inc. expressly set forth herein, LI-COR, Inc. disclaims all warranties of merchantability or fitness for a particular purpose.
+The foregoing constitutes LI-COR, Inc.'s sole obligation and liability with respect to damages resulting from the use or performance of the instrument and in no event shall LI-COR, Inc. or its representatives be liable for damages beyond the price paid for the instrument, or for direct, incidental or consequential damages.